mirror/dd-wrt/src/router/olsrd/lib/info.java/cnf/gradle/doc/BUILDING-GRADLE.md

 It contains:

-* Placeholder source and classes directories (```src``` and ```bin``` respectively).
+* Placeholder source directory (```src```).

 * Bnd workspace configuration.

   * &nbsp;```ext/*.bnd```

-    The ```ext``` directory contains bnd settings files that are loaded **before** the ```build.bnd``` file.
+    The ```ext``` directory contains Bnd settings files that are loaded **before** the ```build.bnd``` file.

     The directory typically contains:

     * &nbsp;```junit.bnd```

-      This file defines a bnd variable for the libraries that are needed on the classpath when running JUnit tests.
+      This file defines a Bnd variable for the libraries that are needed on the classpath when running JUnit tests.

     * &nbsp;```pluginpaths.bnd```

-      This file instructs bnd to load a number of plugin libraries when it runs.
-Typically it will instruct bnd to load repository plugins.
-However, custom plugins can also be loaded by bnd by adding them to the ```-pluginpath``` instruction in this file.
+      This file instructs Bnd to load a number of plugin libraries when it runs.
+Typically it will not do anything, but its usual purpose is to instruct Bnd to load repository plugins, or custom plugins, by adding them to the ```-pluginpath``` instruction in this file.

     * &nbsp;```repositories.bnd```

-      This file configures the plugins that bnd loads.
+      This file configures the plugins that Bnd loads.
 Typically it will configure the repository plugins that are loaded.
 However, if any built-in plugins or custom plugins are loaded then these also will have to be configured here.
 This file also defines which repository is the release repository.

   * &nbsp;```build.bnd```

-    This file contains workspace-wide settings for bnd and will override settings that are defined in any of the ```ext/*.bnd``` files.
+    This file contains workspace-wide settings for Bnd and will override settings that are defined in any of the ```ext/*.bnd``` files.

 * Repositories.

   * &nbsp;```buildrepo```

     This repository contains libraries that are intended **only for build-time** usage.
 None are intended to be deployed as bundles into a running OSGi framework, and indeed they may cause unexpected errors if they are used in such a fashion.

   * &nbsp;```localrepo```